JosheniKS23/TileManagementSystem/README.md

 ## 🧑‍🎓 Author

-Developed as part of a Java programming assignment or hackathon challenge to demonstrate object-oriented programming overriding and exception handling.
+Developed as part of a Java hackathon challenge to demonstrate object-oriented programming overriding and exception handling.

 ---